mijndert/blog/src/pages/stroopwafel.md

 ---
 title: Stroopwafel
 layout: layouts/page.html
-summary: The only cookie you can accept on this website.
+summary: No tracking cookies here, just a stroopwafel.
+The only cookie you can accept on this website.
 permalink: /stroopwafel/
 ---